Suzuki GSX-R750: GSX-R750 (K) 1989

 Minor changes such as modified lower bodywork, changes to graphics, and silver exhaust silencers.
 Magazines reported that the exhaust manifold now featured small chamfers on the collector for increased ground clearance.
 Cycle magazines also reported a change to the rear shock mounting geometry and front fork length to improve ground clearance.
 Graphics/paint schemes varied slightly between global markets.
 US models were available in blue/white and red/white schemes.
 The SACS acronym decal, located on the lower bodywork of the blue/white models, changed from a diagonal lettering to a straight lettering.

-GSX-R750R 1989
+GSX-R750RK 1989

+The GSX-R750RK, also known as the RR, was a limited edition a version first produced in 1989.
+Out of 500 made, 200 went to Europe and none to the US.
 Limited edition racing homologation model.
 The redesigned engine reverted to the original long-stroke (70 x 48.7 millimeter) configuration.
 The crankcase, crankshaft connecting rods, and clutch were upgraded to serve as a ready to race platform.
 The RR also received new 40 millimeter Slingshot carbs and 4-into-1 exhaust pipe, close-ratio gearbox, braced rear swing arm, single-seat unit, and 19 liter aluminum fuel tank.
 Only 150 were sold in the U.S.

-GSXR-750RK 1989

-The GSX-R750RK, also known as the RR, was a limited edition a version first produced in 1989.
-Out of 500 made, 200 went to Europe and none to the US.